Close

 Visa-Free Travel to Spain

-Visa-Free Countries (90 days): United States, Canada, Australia, New Zealand, Japan, South Korea, Singapore, Malaysia, Israel, Chile, Argentina, Brazil, Mexico, Uruguay, and most European non-EU countries including United Kingdom, Switzerland, Norway.
+Visa-free countries include United States, Canada, Australia, New Zealand, Japan, South Korea, Singapore, Malaysia, Israel, Chile, Argentina, Brazil, Mexico, Uruguay, United Kingdom, Switzerland, and Norway.
+Hong Kong, Macao, and Taiwan passport holders can also enter visa-free for 90 days.

 Passport Requirements

-• Passport valid for at least 3 months beyond planned departure
+• Passport must be valid at least 3 months after the intended date of departure from the Schengen area

 • Must be issued within 10 years